makerdao/community/governance/polls/Audit and Review Work for Phoenix Labs - February 20, 2023.md

 ## Review

-The community can vote in this poll to express support or opposition to the [Protocol Engineering Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP7) diverting resources from other tasks to accomplish review of Spark Protocol by Phoenix Labs.
+The community can vote in this poll to express support or opposition to the [Protocol Engineering Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP7) diverting resources from other tasks to accomplish the review of Spark Protocol (by Phoenix Labs).
 The following items would be in the immediate scope:

 - Review the Aave v3 fork and any differences (as part of a D3M integration)
 - Review the new interest rate mechanics as part of Spark Lend